iterative/dvc.org/static/docs/use-cases/data-registry.md

 ## Example

-A dataset we use for several of our examples and tutorials contains 2800 images of cats and dogs.
-We split the dataset in two for our [Versioning Tutorial](/doc/tutorials/versioning), and backed up the parts on a storage server, downloading them with `wget` in our examples.
-This setup was then revised to download the dataset with `dvc get` instead, so we created the [dataset-registry](https://github.com/iterative/dataset-registry)) repository, a
+A dataset we commonly use for several of our examples and tutorials contains 2800 images of cats and dogs.
+We split it in two for our [Versioning Tutorial](/doc/tutorials/versioning).
+Originally, the parts were backed up on a storage server, and downloaded with `wget`.
+This setup was then revised to download the dataset sing `dvc get` instead, so we created the [dataset-registry](https://github.com/iterative/dataset-registry)) repository, a
 <abbr>DVC project</abbr> hosted on GitHub, to version the dataset (see its
 [`tutorial/ver`](https://github.com/iterative/dataset-registry/tree/master/tutorial/ver)
 directory).

-However, there are a few problems with the way this dataset is structured.
+However, there are a few problems with the way that dataset is structured.
 Most importantly, this single dataset is tracked by 2 different [DVC-files](/doc/user-guide/dvc-file-format), instead of 2 versions of the same one, which would better reflect the intentions of this dataset...
 Fortunately,